Suns make it 2 straight in restart by topping Mavs 117-115

 LAKE BUENA VISTA, Fla.
 (AP) — Devin Booker scored 30 points and the Phoenix Suns erased a double-digit deficit while their All-Star guard was on the bench with foul trouble, rallying for a 117-115 victory over the Dallas Mavericks on Sunday night.

-The Suns have won both games in the restart after coming in with the worst record in the Western Conference.
+The Suns have won both games in the restart after coming in with the worst record among Western Conference teams in the bubble.
 They’re still long shots for the playoffs, while the Mavericks clinched their first postseason berth since 2016 by virtue of Memphis’ loss to San Antonio earlier in the day.

+“This kind of game is going to help us grow, especially a young team like we are,” said Phoenix guard Ricky Rubio, who had 20 points, nine rebounds and seven assists.
+“You can’t practice that.
+Coming here will help it.
+Now that we’re here, chances are super low.
+But we have a chance.
+That’s why we’re here.”

 Luka Doncic had 40 points, 11 assists and eight rebounds for the Mavericks, whose hopes of moving up from the seventh seed are fading with an 0-2 start in the eight-game seeding round.